-Brian Richardson has been with Camfil Air Pollution Control since 2008 and has worked in and around manufacturing industries for almost 24 years.
+Brian Richardson, Camfil APC's Production Engineering Manager, has been with Camfil Air Pollution Control since 2008 and has worked in and around manufacturing industries for about 25 years.
 He started in Research and Development Engineering and shortly moved on to a Field Service Manager position which he held for a couple of years, handling troubleshooting and servicing of dust collectors as well as training others on maintenance and construction aspects of the equipment.
-He also served as High Bay Production Manager and Technical Departments Manager with the company until taking over the role of Quality, Safety and Continuous Improvement Manager in July of 2016.
+He also served as High Bay Production Manager and Technical Departments Manager with the company until taking over the role of Quality, Safety and Continuous Improvement Manager, before moving to his current role as Production Engineering Manager.
 Brian also helps manage the maintenance training programs as well as helping with service calls, customer needs and warranty items in our Jonesboro, AR facility.

 Mike Walters, Lewellyn Technology LLC's Engineering Manager, Combustible Dust Division, has served as Camfil APC's instructor for NFPA Standards Training since 2011.
 Mike has 36 years of experience in manufacturing, design and installation of industrial ventilation systems, dust collectors, and combustible dust explosion controls.
 Mike also performs dust hazard analysis and reporting.
 Mike holds a B.S. in Mechanical Engineering from the University of Memphis, and has a P.E. certification in Mechanical Engineering.
 Mike also holds the distinction of having designed the first inlet isolation valve manufactured in North America to meet EN 16447.
 Mike's extensive work with NFPA includes: NFPA Technical Committees, Principle Member of Committee for Handling & Conveying of Dusts, Vapors and Gases (NFPA 91, 654 & 655).
 Mike is also a past member on NFPA Committees for: NFPA 61 NFPA 91 NFPA 484 NFPA 654 NFPA 655 NFPA 664.

 Jonathan Cooper has been with Camfil APC since 2005.
 He started his industrial filtration career as a filter design drafter.
-After gaining a few years of product training in the engineering department at Camfil APC, he joined the aftermarket sales team as the dedicated Technical Sales and Support Specialist.
-Ever since, he has been dedicated to supporting the Camfil sales team and customer base.
+After gaining a few years of product training in the engineering department at Camfil APC, he joined the aftermarket sales team as the dedicated Technical Support Specialist, and has since been dedicated to supporting the Camfil APC sales team and customer base.